Member Organizations

 Public Accountants (Auditors) in Indonesia are subject to a multi-layer system of supervision, with each responsible party conducting quality assurance (QA) reviews of auditors.

-The OJK in accordance the Capital Market Law No. 8 of 1995 is also empowered to establish a QA system for Public Accountants (Auditors) providing services to companies under its supervision— banks, listed companies, insurance companies, and financial institutions.
+The OJK in accordance the Capital Market Law No. 8 of 1995 is also empowered to establish a QA system for Public Accountants (Auditors) providing services to companies under its supervision which include banks, listed companies, insurance companies, and financial institutions.

-Additionally, under State Finance Law No. 17 of 2003 and BPK Regulation No. 1 of 2008, the BPK is given the authority to review audit engagement work conducted by IAPI members.
+Additionally, under Law No. 17 of 2013 of State Finance and Badan Pemeriksa Keuangan (BPK)/ The Audit Board Republic of Indonesia Regulation No. 1 of 2008, the BPK is given the authority to review audit engagement work conducted by IAPI members.

-PPPK priority of inspections are auditors of PIEs—listed companies and financial institutions—although PPPK also conducts inspection on other audit firms.
-According to the PPPK, it inspects Big-10 firms annually, second-tier firms biannually and other firms at least once in four or five years.
+PPPK’s inspection priorities are auditors of PIEs—listed companies and financial institutions—although PPPK also conducts inspection on auditors who audit non-PIEs.
+According to PPPK, it inspects Big-10 firms annually, second-tier firms biannually and other firms at least once in four or five years.

-IAPI reports that its QA system is developed in line with the requirements of SMO 1 and covers its entire membership base (those who provide assurance and non-assurance services).
-IAPI reports that the QA system by the PPPK is also developed in line with SMO 1 requirements.
-It is unclear if the BPK’s or OJK’s systems are in line with SMO 1 requirements.
+IAPI reports that its QA system is developed in line with the requirements of SMO 1 and covers its entire membership base (those who provide assurance and non-assurance services) although the adoption of ISQM 1, 2, and ISA 220 (revised) will occur over the next 2 – 3 years.
+IAPI reports that the QA system by PPPK is also developed in line with the SMO 1 benchmark.
+It is unclear if the BPK’s or OJK’s systems are in line with SMO 1.

 Current Status: Partially Adopted